fossabot/dsl-toolkit/packages/generic-text-linker/tests/directory-fixtures/README.md

 **nodejs environment** as these days browsers provide really neat standard toolsets for debugging your applications.

-We want cowlog to be usable in any circumstances without problems therfore we have 100% code coverage.
+We want dsl-toolkit to be usable in any circumstances without problems therfore we have 100% code coverage.